vladigleba/vladigleba.github.io/posts/prophecy/antichrist.md

 ## What power fits these characteristics?

 Historians would be able to quickly identify the power being described because there is only one that fits them all—the papacy.
 Now it is important to emphasize that this is not a condemnation of Roman Catholics; rather, the Bible is pointing out a system—Catholicism.
 In other places the Bible also points out the faults of the Jewish and Protestant faiths.
-Moreover, God has devoted Christians in all churches, including the Roman Catholic church.
+Moreover, God has devoted Christians in all churches, including the Roman Catholic Church.
 It is also true that the papacy has done many good deeds for the poor and the needy, but she has also committed serious errors that the Bible clearly points out in Daniel and in Revelation.
 God must sometimes chasten and rebuke because He wants us to be aware of error and compromise, and people who are truly loyal to Him will heed His warnings, no matter the faith.
 With this in mind, let’s examine each of the nine characteristics:

 1. *It came up among the 10 kingdoms of Western Europe.* The papal power is in the heart of Western Europe in Rome, Italy.